SKaramalisho/AutoSync/README.md

 #Basic Uninstall with -AGListener specified (No prompts)
 .\AGPrincipals_Installer_1.8.ps1 -Action Uninstall -AG POCAG2 -AGListener POCAG2Listener

+# Audit and Rollback (Security Objects/Attributes/Memberships/Permissions)

+Adjustments to items, on the Primary AG Replica, will be stored in the associated _Audit tables:

+PrimaryPrincipalsAudit: Used to audit changes to logins and their attributes.

+PrimaryPermissionsAudit: Used to audit changes to server-level permissions.

+PrimaryRoleMembershipAudit: Used to audit changes to server role memberships.

+To rollback changes, for a login, execute the Rollback procedure, with the associated @RemovalID:

+Exec Rollback_CreatePrincipal_RemovalID @RemovalID = 1

+Exec Rollback_AddPermission_RemovalID @RemovalID = 1

+Exec Rollback_AddRoleMembership_RemovalID @RemovalID = 1

+#NOTE: Auditing is only enabled for targeted logins.
+If you're leveraging BLACKLIST/WHITELIST Sync Types, you're only including logins IN the WHITELIST table or NOT IN the BLACKLIST table.

 # FileHash:

 | Version | 1.8 |